IanAWatson/Molecular_Property_Profile/README.md

 * How does the mean atom count differ between the collections
 * Does this collection have more rotatable bonds
-* How does `arbitrary molecular property` differ
+* How does `arbitrary molecular property` differ between collections?

 The tool works in three phases.

-1 Generate molecular features for all collections.
+1. Generate molecular features for all collections.
-2 Use `generate_profile` to abstract the raw feature data into `Descriptor` proto form.
+2. Use `generate_profile` to abstract the raw feature data into `Descriptor` proto form.
 This stores a summary of the data.
 3. Use `plot_collections` to generate plots that superimpose different distributions.